SinnerK0N/PlagueStealer/README.md

 # PlagueStealer

+## DO NOT USE THIS!!!
+I TAKE NO RESPONSIBILITY FOR ANY DAMAGE CAUSED

 ### How to use:
  - Make a Discord webhook (watch this if you dont know how: https://www.youtube.com/watch?v=fKksxz2Gdnc)
  - Download